IBIC/neuropointillist/docs/usage.md

 You can monitor the jobs by going to the AWS Batch console and looking at the Dashboard.
 When they have completed, by default, the `make.nf` file specifies that the results should be copied into the current directory.
 You can change this by modifying the `publishDir` directive in the `make.nf` file.

 By default, the job queue is created to allow a maximum of 256 virtual cpus.
-You can edit this in the AWS Batch console.
+You can increase this in the AWS Batch console.

 ## Running a model using multicore parallelism